netw0rm/atlaskit/packages/ak-dropdown-menu/docs/USAGE.md

 # Dropdown menu

-This is a Dropdown menu component.
-It creates a dropdown menu with groups, checkbox/radio items, disabled, hidden items.
+This is a Dropdown menu component which creates a menu with groups and items within groups.

 ## Try it out